Manuel Broseta: Death

-On 15 February 1992 at 10:20 Broseta had just finished a class at the Faculty of Law of the University of Valencia and entered the gardens on the Avenida de Blasco Ibañez.
+On 15 January 1992 at 10:20 Broseta had just finished a class at the Faculty of Law of the University of Valencia and entered the gardens on Avenida de Blasco Ibañez.
 He was on his way to the Banco de Valencia, where he worked as an advisor, to attend a meeting.
 He was then approached by a man and woman who ordered a student walking behind Broseta to get down on the ground.
-Broseta was subsequently killed by a single shot to the neck fired from a handgun.
-The two attackers then fled the scene in a Volkswagen Polo which they abandoned at the intersection of the Avenida de Aragón and the Calle de Amadeo de Saboya, only 500 meters away from the site of the murder.
+Broseta was killed by a single shot to the neck fired from a handgun.
+The two attackers fled the scene in a Volkswagen Polo which they abandoned at the intersection of Avenida de Aragón and Calle de Amadeo de Saboya, only 500 meters away from the site of the murder.
 Police attempted a controlled explosion of the car, fearing boobytraps.
 The car however exploded before they could do so, resulting in one police officer receiving minor injuries.
 Eyewitnesses reported that the attackers fled in another car and took the highway towards Barcelona.
 ETA claimed the attack.

 Aftermath

 The municipality of Valencia as well as the Generalitat Valenciana called for a minute of silence at 10:30 on the day after the incident.
 The Senate of Spain had earlier held a minute of silence.
 The municipality of Valencia later erected a column in Broseta's honor.

 The Profesor Manuel Broseta Foundation was founded on 16 July 1992, wishing to honor Broseta's memory.
 The foundation awards a Coexistence Prize every year.

-ETA commander José Luis Urrusolo Sistiaga, who was convicted to 449 years in prison for 16 murders, including the one on Broseta, was temporarily released in 2013.
+ETA commander José Luis Urrusolo Sistiaga, who was convicted to 449 years in prison for 16 murders, including that of Broseta, was temporarily released in 2013.
 The release was criticized by Pablo Broseta, son of Manuel.
-José Luis Álvarez Santacristina was sentenced to thirty years imprisonment for the murder on Broseta.
+José Luis Álvarez Santacristina was sentenced to thirty years' imprisonment for the murder of Broseta.
 A couple of ETA members suspected of the crime were arrested in Puerto Vallarta, Mexico in February 2014, after being fugitives for 22 years.
 The prosecutor sought a prison sentence of 56 years against the couple.
 In March 2015 the Spanish Audienca Nacional found them not guilty.

+In May 2022, Facultats, the Metrovalencia station closest to the university where he had worked was renamed Facultats-Manuela Broseta in his memory.